GursehajHarika/barometricsensor/README.md

 ### Bonus

-if you wish to add another sensor, i would recommend looking at [Arman Velani's 3-axis accelormeter](https://github.com/ArmanVelani/3-AxisAccelerometer) and go through his read me and if you are able to make his sensor too and try to put it on your sensor, it will look somthing like this.
+if you wish to add another sensor, i would recommend looking at [Arman Velani's 3-axis accelormeter](https://github.com/ArmanVelani/3-AxisAccelerometer) and go through his README.MD and if you are able to make his sensor too and try to put it on your PCB and it will look somthing like this.

 ![barometricpressureand3axissensorstacked](https://user-images.githubusercontent.com/43185907/48626118-07749780-e97f-11e8-9f47-7c04b9b4464c.jpeg)

 # Unit and Production Testing

-If i were to make a 1000 or 10,000 of these sensors and have more than one i would try to fit both
+If i were to make a 1000 or 10,000 of these sensors and have more than one,i would try to fit both the sensors on one PCB and create a smaller case to make it portable.